-The further expansion of the Issuer's loan portfolio (particularly in the consumer, small- and mid-sized companies and real estate segments) can be expected to expose the Issuer to a higher level of Ioan Iosses and require the Issuer to establish higher levels of provisions for Ioan Iosses.
-See "Note 8-Interbank Loans" and "Note 9-Loans and Accounts Receivables from Customers" in the Issuer's 2016 IFRS Consolidated Financial Statements for a description and presentation of the Issuer's Ioan portfolio as well as "Item 5.
-Operating and Financial Review and Prospects-C. Selected Statistical Information-Loan Portfolio" in the Issuer's 2016 IFRS Annual Report.
+The further expansion of the Issuer's loan portfolio (particularly in the consumer, small- and mid-sized companies and real estate segments) can be expected to expose the Issuer to a higher level of loan losses and require the Issuer to establish higher levels of provisions for loan losses.
+See "Note 9-Loans and

+Account Receivable at Amortized Cost - under IFRS 9" and "Note 10-Loans and Account Receivable at Fair Value through Other Comprehensive Income - under IFRS 9" in the Issuer's Audited Consolidated Financial Statements for a description and presentation of the Issuer's Ioan portfolio as well as "Item 5.
+Operating and Financial Review and Prospects-C. Selected Statistical Information-Loan Portfolio" in the Issuer's 2018 IFRS Annual Report.

-Retail customers represent 68.4% of the value of the total loan portfolio as of December 31, 2016.
+Retail customers represent 68.8% of the value of the total loan portfolio at amortized cost as of December 31, 2018.
 As part of its business strategy, the Issuer seeks to increase lending and other services to retail clients, which are more likely to be adversely affected by downturns in the Chilean economy.
-In addition, as of December 31, 2016, the Issuer's residential mortgage loan portfolio totaled Ch\$8,619,355 million, representing 31.7% of its total loans.
-See "Note 9-Loans and Accounts Receivables from Customers" in the Issuer's 2016 IFRS Consolidated Financial Statements for a description and presentation of its residential mortgage loan portfolio.
+In addition, as of December 31, 2018, the Issuer's residential mortgage loan portfolio totaled Ch\$10,150,981 million, representing 33.6% of its total loans.
+See "Note 9- Loans and Account Receivable at Amortized Cost - under IFRS 9" in the Issuer's Audited Consolidated Financial Statements for a description and presentation of its residential mortgage loan portfolio.
 If the economy and real estate market in Chile experience a significant downturn, this could materially adversely affect the liquidity, businesses and financial conditions of the Issuer's customers, which may in turn cause the Issuer to experience higher levels of past-due loans, thereby resulting in higher provisions for loan losses and subsequent charge-offs.
 This may materially and adversely affect the Issuer's asset quality, results of operations and financial condition.

-The Issuer's loan portfolio may not continue to grow at the same rate and economic turmoil may lead to a contraction in the Issuer's loan portfolio.
+The growth rate of the Issuer's loan portfolio may be affected by economic turmoil, which could also lead to a contraction in the Issuer's loan portfolio.

-There can be no assurance that the Issuer's loan portfolio will continue to grow at similar rates to the historical growth rate described above.
-A reversal of the rate of growth of the Chilean economy, a slowdown in the growth of customer demand, an increase in market competition or changes in governmental regulations could adversely affect the rate of growth of the Issuer's loan portfolio and the Issuer's risk index and, accordingly, increase the Issuer's required allowances for Ioan Iosses.
-An economic turmoil could materially adversely affect the liquidity, businesses and financial condition of the Issuer's customers as well as lead to a general decline in consumer spending and a rise in unemployment.
+There can be no assurance that the Issuer's loan portfolio will continue to grow at similar rates to the historical growth rates.
+A reversal of the rate of growth of the Chilean economy, a slowdown in the growth of customer demand, an increase in market competition or changes in governmental regulations could adversely affect the rate of growth of the Issuer's loan portfolio and the Issuer's risk index and, accordingly, increase the Issuer's required allowances for loan losses.
+Economic turmoil could materially adversely affect the liquidity, businesses and financial condition of the Issuer's customers as well as lead to a general decline in consumer spending and a rise in unemployment.
 All this could in turn lead to decreased demand for borrowings in general.